Logo

 Village lane, then stone steps

 From Sangla market, follow the lane uphill toward Kamru village.
-You can drive most of the way to the base of the village, or walk the whole thing through apple orchards and wooden houses.
+You can drive most of the way to the base of the village, or walk the whole thing through apple orchards and wooden houses with dark slate roofs.
 The last stretch to the fort is about 300 steep stone steps.
 Not driveable.
-Most people combine it with a morning or afternoon walk.
+The uphill walk from the village takes most people 20 to 30 minutes.
+Most people combine it with a morning or afternoon outing.

 From Shimla